 - For you to receive alarms, your phone should be within 33 feet of you at all times.
 The transmission range is 33 feet unobstructed.
 If you are out of range, you may not receive alarms.
 If you want to receive the App's optional alarms, make sure these are turned on. - For iPhone, do not force close the App.
 The App must be running in the background to receive alarms.
 If you force close the App you will not receive alarms.
 Re-open the App to ensure you will receive alarms. - If you restart your phone, open your App to make sure it's working properly. - The App will ask for phone permissions which are needed to receive alarms.
 Allow these permissions when requested. - Your phone must have a Bluetooth connection with your Sensor to receive glucose readings and glucose alarms.
 In the phone settings, keep Bluetooth ON.
-For iPhones, in the phone settings for the App, allow the App to access Bluetooth.

-- Check to make sure that you have the correct phone settings and permissions enabled.
-If your phone is not configured properly, you will not be able to use the App, so you will not receive alarms or be able to check your glucose. - o iPhones are to be configured as follows: - In the phone settings for the App under Notifications, keep Allow Critical Alerts ON - o Android Phones are to be configured as follows: - In the phone settings for the App, keep Do Not Disturb Access permission ON - If your phone is not configured correctly, the App will be in "Alarms Unavailable" state and you will not be able to check your glucose or receive any alarms, including the Urgent Low Glucose Alarm. - To turn on Critical Alerts (iPhone) / Do Not Disturb Permission (Android Phone), follow the instructions in the App.
+For iPhones, in the phone settings for the App, allow the App to access Bluetooth. - Check to make sure that you have the correct phone settings and permissions enabled.
+If your phone is not configured properly, you will not be able to use the App, so you will not receive alarms or be able to check your glucose.

-- If you adjust the phone ringer volume (iPhone) or Media volume (Android Phone) to silent or use the phone do not disturb setting, keep 'Override Do Not Disturb' setting in the App ON for Low Glucose, High Glucose, and Signal Loss Alarms to ensure you receive audible alarms. - You should disconnect headphones or speakers from your phone when you are not using them as you may not hear audio for alarms.
-If using headphones, keep them in your ears. - If you are using peripheral devices connected to your phone, such as wireless headphones or a smartwatch, you may receive alarms on only one device or peripheral, not all. - Keep your phone well charged and turned on. - Disable your phone's automatic operating system updates.
-After an operating system update, open your App and check your device settings to make sure it's working properly. - Some operating system features may impact your ability to receive alarms.
-For example, if you use an iPhone and the iOS Screen Time feature, add FreeStyle Libre 3 to the list of always allowed apps to ensure that you receive alarms or if you use an Android Phone do not use the Android Digital Wellbeing app.
+- o iPhones are to be configured as follows: - In the phone settings for the App under Notifications, keep Allow Critical Alerts ON. - o Android Phones are to be configured as follows: - In the phone settings for the App, keep Do Not Disturb Access permission ON. - If your phone is not configured correctly, the App will be in "Alarms Unavailable" state and you will not be able to check your glucose or receive any alarms, including the Urgent Low Glucose Alarm. - To turn on Critical Alerts (iPhone) / Do Not Disturb Permission (Android Phone), follow the instructions in the App. - If you adjust the phone ringer volume (iPhone) or Media volume (Android Phone) to silent or use the phone do not disturb setting, keep Override Do Not Disturb setting in the App ON for Low Glucose, High Glucose, and Signal Loss Alarms to ensure you receive audible alarms. - You should disconnect headphones or speakers from your phone when you are not using them as you may not hear audio for alarms.
+If using headphones, keep them in your ears. - If you are using peripheral devices connected to your phone, such as wireless headphones or a smartwatch, you may receive alarms on only one device or peripheral, not all. - Keep your phone well charged and turned on.

 - The Urgent Low, Low, and High Glucose Alarms should not be used exclusively to detect low or high glucose conditions.
 The glucose alarms should always be used along with your current glucose, glucose trend arrow, and glucose graph. - Low and High Glucose Alarm levels are different from your Target Glucose Range values.
 Low and High Glucose Alarms tell you when your glucose has passed the level you set in the alarm.
 Your Target Glucose Range is displayed on glucose graphs in the App and used to calculate your Time in Ranges. - Make sure your phone is near you.
-The Sensor itself will not issue alarms. - If the Sensor is not communicating with the App, you will not receive glucose alarms, and you may miss detecting low glucose or high glucose episodes.
-You will see the ♣ symbol on the screen when the Sensor is not communicating with the App.
-If the Signal Loss Alarm is on, you will be notified if your Sensor has not communicated with the App for 20 minutes.
+The Sensor itself will not issue alarms.